cyberphone/openkeystore.old/README.md

 https://cyberphone.github.io/doc/security/jef.html

 ##Requirements
-* Java SDK Version 6, 7 or 8
+* Java SDK Version 8
-* Ant 1.8 or later
+* Ant 1.9.4 or later
 * The projects are being developed using Eclipse but there's no dependence on Eclipse.

 Currently only the "library" and "resources" projects are suitable public use.